GomaaMohamed/UART_Bootloader/README.md

 # UART_Bootloader
 ```
->> This is a UART Bootloader to update the Software of STM32F103 through UART
+>> The UART Bootloader updates the software of STM32F103 through UART.
->> We used the host application to send the hex file through the UART
+>> We utilized the host application to transmit the hex file via UART.
->> The project consist of the Host App, Bootloadear, and a Blinking Example App
+>> The project comprises the Host App, Bootloader, and a Blinking Example App.
 ```

 ## Table of Contents